AugustWagemanENG/portfolio/equipment-maintenance-sap.md

-## 6. Key System Outcomes
+## 6. Outcome

-* **Downtime Prevention:** Standardizes service intervals based on usage hours and calendar limits to prevent premature equipment failure.
+* **Downtime Prevention:** Set service intervals using both usage hours and calendar time.
+This approach helps ensure equipment is maintained before failure can occur.
 * **Safety & Regulatory Compliance:** Embeds detailed safety steps (power isolation, fluid cooling, environmental waste disposal) into every task list.
-* **Traceability:** Pairs unique equipment serial identifiers with task logs to maintain full service history.
+* **Traceability:** Connects each equipment serial number to its service and task records, so you can track the full maintenance history.